 Located on the eastern side of southern Bali, Nusa Dua is described as being the most exclusive beachfront area on the island and home to some of its best white sand beaches.
 Almost all of the hotels here are international 5-star resorts.
 It sounds like another great place to stay if you’re traveling to Bali on your honeymoon.
 Go to Booking.com or Agoda to find accommodations in Nusa Dua.
 Check out some of the top-rated hotels in the area:

 If you’re into action-packed activities like jet skiing or parasailing, then you should probably stay here.
 Tanjung Benoa is located directly north of Nusa Dua and is described as being one of the best places on the island for watersports.
 Check out Booking.com for listings in Tanjung Benoa.

 If you’d like to visit these attractions in the cheapest way possible, then it may be best to get around using the Kura Kura shuttle bus.
 It’s a fleet of air-conditioned minibuses that ply set routes on the island.
-You can get 1-day or 3-day passes on Klook.
-Follow the link for more information and a list of routes and stops.
+You can purchase Kura Kura tickets on Klook.
+Click on the link for more information and to see a list of routes and stops.